0xmetaschool/lang-learn-gpt/README.md

-# LangLearnGPT: GPT-Powered AI Language Learning Application
+# LangLearnGPT
 LangLearnGPT is an app that helps you learn new languages.
-It uses AI to create a learning plan just for you, based on the language you want to learn.
-Each learning plan has 5 lessons and each lesson has 5 listen and repeat exercises.
-The app listens to you speak and tells you how you're doing right away.
-It doesn't matter if you're just starting or already know some words - LangLearnGPT is your go to language learning app.

 ## Table of Contents
   - [Live Demo](#live-demo)